-Field Service Management (FSM) has transformed field service delivery in the same way that the Internet of Things (IoT) is poised to transform FSM.
+Field service management has transformed field service delivery in the same way that the internet of things (IoT) is poised to transform FSM Software.

-A lot of mystery still surrounds the concept regarding the Internet of Things (IoT).
+A lot of mystery still surrounds the concept regarding the internet of things and IoT field service software.
 This is probably because its potential reach is so vast that it doesn’t easily lend itself to a neat, cohesive definition.

-In simple terms, the IoT is a huge network of connected things that collect and exchange data.
+In simple terms, the IoT is a huge network of interconnected things that collect and exchange data.
 These things can be any device that has an on/off switch and is internet-enabled.
-So things like cellphones, headphones, wearable devices and household items like coffee makers, lamps and washing machines are just a small number of examples.
+Things like cellphones, headphones, wearable devices and household items like coffee makers, lamps and washing machines are just a small number of examples.

-Industry predictions for the number of connected devices by 2020 range from 26 billion to over 100 billion.
+Industry predictions by Gartner forecast a little over 20 billion connected devices by the year 2020.
 Regardless of exactly how many there’ll be, the number will be staggering, with billions of relationships consisting of people-to-people, people-to-things and things-to-things.

-But the IoT phenomenon didn’t arise from a vacuum.
-It was facilitated by the greater availability of broadband internet, the decreasing cost of connecting to the internet, the explosion of devices created with WiFi capability and overall smartphone penetration.
+But the IoT phenomenon didn’t arise in a vacuum.
+It was facilitated by the greater availability of broadband internet, the decreasing cost of connecting to the internet, the explosion of devices created with WiFi capabilities and overall smartphone penetration.
 All these factors combined to create the perfect environment for the present and future growth of the IoT.

 The opportunities for field service with IoT enhancements are very broad, touching on many sub-segments of the market.
 But one of the most significant changes is in the nature of the relationship between the organization and the customer.

 Customer satisfaction has remained a top priority for companies pursuing successful growth strategies, and the IoT provides a path to furthering these strategies.
-As the increasing intelligence of devices and hardware become more commonplace, the typical culprits — poor communication and lack of information — are becoming less and less of an issue in straining customer relationships.
+As the increasing intelligence of devices and hardware become more commonplace, the typical culprits — poor communication and lack of information — are becoming less and less of an issue when maintaining customer relationships.

-As field service continues to evolve into a predictive service vs a reactive one, more and more customers are beginning to accept this level of service as the new normal.
+As field service continues to evolve into a predictive service versus a reactive one, more and more customers are beginning to accept a predictive service as the new normal.
 Industry studies point out that a majority of customers (some studies indicate as many as 89%) are willing to pay a premium for this level of service.

-The advancement from devices that signal a need for service only after a system failure to devices that proactively schedule a maintenance call prior to a failure is recognized as the most productive way forward for the service industry.
+Graduating from devices that indicate a need for service — for instance, only after a system failure — to devices that proactively schedule a maintenance call is perhaps one of the most visible and present advancements of IoT field service.

-Another opportunity that’s offered by the close-working relationship of the IoT and FSM technology is in the critical area of cost savings.
+Another opportunity that’s offered by the close working relationship of the IoT and field service technology is in the critical area of cost savings.

 In fact, cost savings are aligned quite closely to customer satisfaction, because many of the conditions that go into strengthening customer service also present opportunities for companies to reduce costs.
-For example, the predictive analytics powered by the IoT provides the means to diagnose and address issues before they occur, saving time, money and making customers very happy.
+For example, the predictive analytics enabled by IoT field service provides the means to diagnose and address issues before they occur, saving time and money in addition to making customers happier.

 By capitalizing on the ability to learn more about the service cycle based on machine learning models, organizations can optimize their practices and processes by gathering the information generated by sensors in the network.
-By coordinating activities with the full intelligence of the IoT network, it’s possible to generate the optimum service cycle for a device that incorporates inspection, preventive maintenance and repair, if required.
-Furthermore, many device inspections can be completed by technicians by remotely logging on to the equipment’s portal.
+Through coordinating activities with the full intelligence of the IoT network, it’s possible to generate the optimum service cycle for a device that incorporates inspection, preventive maintenance and repair, if required.
+Furthermore, technicians can complete many device inspections by remotely logging on to the equipment’s portal.

 IoT sensors can also sound the alarm when inventory parts need to be stocked, ensuring the availability of parts when they’re needed.
 This solves the problem of over- or under-stocking parts, given that inventory is a big expense for service departments.

-The cost savings inherent in the process changes of many of the activities that make up field services, as introduced by the IoT, are significant.
+The inherent cost savings derived from the changes of many of the activities that make up field services, as introduced by the IoT, are significant.
 The continuing opportunity for innovation across the field service landscape multiplies the possibilities for cost savings that will significantly impact the company’s bottom line.

-Field service companies have a unique opportunity to dramatically shift their business model in a potentially beneficial and fruitful direction based on their ability to optimize the use of data generated by the IoT.
-They can essentially transform from reactive responders of customer problems to proactive partners and advisors in the lifecycle of connected equipment and devices, thereby endorsing the next standard in service.
+Field service companies have a unique opportunity to dramatically shift their business model using the data generated by the IoT.
+They can essentially transform from reactive responders to proactive partners and advisors in the life cycle of connected equipment and devices, thereby endorsing the next standard in service.